bennorth/pyawssfn/future-work.md

 translating programming languages to state machines, and (as a small side-benefit) allow re-use of states between top-level execution and parallel-branch execution.

+## Automatically learn appropriate retry specifications

+Could the programmer be freed from having to specify appropriate retry specifications?
+If all Lambda invocations were pure (or, more weakly, 'idempotent' might be enough), then the runtime could gather statistics on each Lambda's reliability, how failures tend to be clustered temporally, etc., and deduce suitable retry specs.